zhaoxiangmax/zx/content/authors/admin/_index.md

 title: Zhao Xiang (赵 翔)
 ---

-Zhao is a research student working on optimal biodiveristy surveying and monitoring design problem in terrestiral Antarctica.
+Zhao is a research student working on optimal biodiveristy surveying and monitoring design problem in terrestrial Antarctica.

 He worked on a project that was desigend to protect the giant panda’s habitats from free-ranging livestock threat in Southwest China, with financial support from Birdlife International Young Conservation Leaders Awards.
 He also initiated, managed, and coordinated a marine conservation program – Blue Pioneers Program 2018 – which was designed to empower China’s local marine NGOs and young leaders who work on the frontline of marine and coastal protection.
 This project has built a strong network connecting participants to environmental economists, marine scientists, senior leaders of international NGOs, and foundations from all over the world.
 In 2018, the King and Queen of Norway received 3 participants and Prof. Kathinka Fürst, the Academic Supervisor of this program, during their visit to China.
 Zhao introduced this program to the State Secretary of Norway in a close-door meeting on the same day.